-Communal areas
+Communal areas Communal areas

 Repair category -

-Notes N/A
+Notes N/A.

-Garages and permanent outbuildings Repair category 2 Notes General deterioration is noted to the garage and regular maintenance should be anticipated.
-The garage may contain asbestos based materials.
-See information on Asbestos in the Limitations of Inspection section above.
+Garages and permanent outbuildings

+Repair category 2

+Notes There is evidence of cracked render to the external walls of the garden store.
+Regular maintenance should be anticipated.
 The flat roof covering has a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 A reputable roofing contractor will be able to provide further advice.
-There are cracked internal surfaces within the garage.
-The external garage door has deteriorated.